There are few truly magical things in this world that are practically free.

 - (1) adjustable pipe clamp that fits around your metal stake

-Grand Magic Test: Tune your radio to a very weak station.
-You don't need a signal meter but if you do, it is fun to watch it register the gain.
+6. Grand Magic Test: Tune your radio to a very weak station.
+You don't need a signal meter but it is fun to watch it register the gain.
 Move the coil near the radio until you hear the station improve.
-You don't actually attach this antenna to the radio, you just move it around to find the sweet spot.
-You can build a little stand or use Velcro to hold the coil in place.
+You don't actually attach this antenna to the radio.
 The coil intensifies the signal which is inductively picked up by the ferrite antenna inside the radio.
-A 1400 KHz station in our area went from "no discernible signal" to "full power".
+A 1400 KHz station in our area went from “no discernible signal” to “full power”.
 Please let us know of your successes or failures so fellow listeners can benefit from your experiences.

 This antenna works great on the AM band because of the properties of these frequencies.
 Loop antennas can work on other frequencies also but need some modification because of the frequency property differences.
 There are probably some discoveries to be made in the future with loop antenna research.